 Never choose between buttermilk biscuits and cornbread again - these Cornbread Biscuits are the best of both worlds!
 These biscuits are made with some cornmeal to give them a nutty, cornbread flavor while still remaining soft and fluffy with tons of tall, flaky layers.
-Made with just 8 pantry staple ingredients and 20 minutes of prep time, they're a delicious addition to any meal, including Thanksgiving or holiday feasts!
+Made with just 8 pantry staple ingredients and 20 minutes of prep time, they're a delicious addition to any meal, from summer cookouts to holiday feasts!

 Save This Recipe! 💌

-Don't worry - we've still achieved those sky-high, buttery, flaky layers you expect from a great biscuit.
+They're sky-high and buttery with the flaky layers you expect from a great biscuit, and they're easier than you think!
 Our step-by-step instructions will help you nail them every time.

 The beauty of this cornbread biscuit recipe is that it leans on baking essentials.
 You probably keep most of the ingredients on hand!